WASTEWATER TREATMENT

 • If rainwater or clean surface water is entering the system

-• If the wastewater treatment system is being operated and maintained properly
+• If you maintain propertly the wastewater treatment system if it is operating well

 • If it has been de-sludged